 9. Plan for a handover back when you return

-Schedule time in your diary for your return so that you can pick the project up from the person who was looking after it for you.
+The last thing to do is to schedule time in your diary for your return so that you can pick the project up from the person who was looking after it for you.
 Don’t assume nothing has happened.
 You never know what they might have dealt with or done while you were away.

 - Turn off your autoresponder email